History of the Ethiopian Orthodox Tewahedo Church Homepage

 the tradition in the western church, but instead celebrates the baptism of Christ in the River Jordan by St. John the Baptist.
 In Ethiopia, the arks (tabots) of all the churches are removed from their houses of worship and carried to nearby bodies of water.
 As buildings cease to be churches once the ark is removed in Ethiopian tradition, it in effect means that the

 church has moved to the local body of water.
 This is done on the day before Epiphany.
 The ark (tabot) is placed in a tent by the body of water, and the clergy along with many of the faithful conduct an all night vigil complete with sung services.
 The Liturgy of the Holy Mass is sung at dawn on the day of Epiphany, Following Mass, the highest ranking clergyman

-crowds of clergy in glittering robes, under embroydered umbrellas, processional crosses, banners, and clouds of incense.
-People sing and dance and clap and ulultate as they escort the tabots back to their churches.
+crowds of clergy in glittering robes, under embroidered umbrellas, processional crosses, banners, and clouds of incense.
+People sing and dance and clap and ululate as they escort the tabots back to their churches.
 In Addis Ababa, most of the tabots of the city are brought to Jan Meda (the old Imperial Paradeground) where there is a special pool and fountain constructed for

 this purpose.
 In the City of Gondar, the festivities take place at the old Bath House and pool of the Emperor Fasiledes that dates back over 300 years.
 It is a very colorful ceremony.